tnystrand1/futurecoding/skill-tree-game/COMPETENCY_ANALYTICS_FEATURE.md

 Feature has been built, deployed, and is ready for testing at:
 **https://futurecoding.web.app**

-Access via Teacher Dashboard (password: TPZvibecodes!) → Competency Analytics tab
+Access via Teacher Dashboard (password: TPZVibes31!) → Competency Analytics tab